-One of the most wonderful things about Chromebooks is how simple they are — you don't have to buy additional accessories to make them work, they just do most of what people want out of the box.
+One of the most wonderful things about Chromebooks is how simple they are — you don't have to buy additional accessories to make them work.
+They just do most of what people want out of the box.
 But perhaps you have additional needs like using a larger external screen, necessitating having an external keyboard and mouse in the process.
-Sound like something you need to do?
-Well, it's not tough to figure out.
-We're going to lay out a handful of tips for getting your Chromebook up and running with an external monitor, keyboard, and mouse.
+Now that so many of us are working from home, it's worth investing in a proper workstation setup to help your productivity and give you more screen space to spread out your work.
+Here's how to use a Chromebook with a monitor, keyboard, and mouse to get the best experience on Chrome OS.

 Once you plug your monitor into your Chromebook, it will start displaying an extension of your desktop immediately.
 But of course, you'll probably want to tweak the settings a bit, so it does exactly what you want it to for the best experience.